Anti-abortion bill clears Georgia Senate committee

-Abortion rights activists chanted "shame" as a Georgia Senate committee approved a measure that would ban most abortions once a fetal heartbeat can be detected.
+Abortion rights activists chanted “shame” as Republicans on a Georgia Senate committee moved Monday to ban most abortions once a fetal heartbeat can be detected.

-Republicans in Georgia are joining others in many states moving to enact tough abortion restrictions, even though they're certain to be challenged in court, in hopes that recent appointments to the U.S. Supreme Court will find them constitutional.
+The Senate Science and Technology Committee approved the bill on a party-line vote of 3 to 2.
+The legislation, backed by Republican Gov. Brian Kemp, has passed the House and now could go quickly to the floor of the GOP-controlled Senate.

-The Senate Science and Technology Committee approved the bill on a party-line vote of 3 to 2 on Monday.
+Republicans are moving to enact tough abortion restrictions in the state legislatures they control, even though they’re certain to be challenged in court.
+Similar “heartbeat” bills just passed the Ohio Senate and the Tennessee House, and are advancing in Mississippi, Florida, and South Carolina.

-Women in Georgia have the legal right to seek abortions during the first 20 weeks of a pregnancy.
-A fetal heartbeat is generally detectable at around six weeks, before many women know they are pregnant.
+They’re hoping the U.S. Supreme Court — with new Justices Neil Gorsuch and Brett Kavanaugh — will uphold state laws that undermine the 1973 Roe v.
+Wade ruling establishing the right of women to abort a fetus that can’t survive outside the womb.

 Sign Up and Save